A Place for Mom

 Our free tool provides options, advice, and next steps based on your unique situation.

-Visiting can also alert you to any signs that your parent’s care is not working out.
-Unfortunately, elder abuse is a reality for some seniors, whether they live at home or in a senior living community with other residents.
-Not all abuse is easy to spot — neglect and emotional abuse, for instance, may not be apparent immediately.
-It’s important to notice any signs of abuse, no matter how subtle, and report them quickly.
+Unfortunately, elder abuse is a reality for some seniors.
+Not all abuse is easy to spot — neglect and emotional abuse, for instance, may not be apparent immediately — but it’s important to document any signs of abuse, no matter how subtle, and report them quickly.

 Now that the caregiving duties you may have been responsible for are out of your hands, you can devote your time and energy to your relationship with your loved one.
-Seniors who attach a strong importance to family bonds experience an increase in morale with more visits, according to research in The Gerontologist.
-Incidentally, seniors with more frequent visitors may receive additional attention from staff.
+It may take a while for your role to change completely, but ideally you can simply bond with your parent as their child.
+Seniors who attach a strong importance to family bonds experience an increase in morale with more visits.[03]

-6. Reminisce while visiting elderly parents with memory loss
+6. Visits help elderly parents with memory loss reminisce

 You can also engage your parent in an activity that you both enjoy.
-A study conducted in the journal Nursing Inquiry looked at the positive effects of reminiscence in men with dementia who like football.
+A study looked at the positive effects of reminiscence therapy in men with dementia who like football.
 Researchers observed groups in nursing and care home settings, where caregivers, family, and interested residents would discuss football and other general life interests.
-The residents showed positive outcomes and anticipated these visits, which ultimately improved their moods.
+The residents showed positive outcomes and looked forward to these visits, which ultimately improved their moods.[06]

 Other ways to stay connected